agatakolohe/TapRoom-Redux/README.md

 ## Description

 Fourteenth independent project for Epicodus to demonstrate my understanding of React with Redux.
 This is a basic React application with full CRUD functionality.
-All state is handled by Redux.
+Keg list, forms, and editing states are handled by Redux.
 All reducers and actions have been tested.
 I created the skeleton of the React app by using `create-react-app`.
 Project design was structured based on functional and class components.
 Action creators and constants are implemented to avoid bugs.
 Components were built using JSX.
 This is a Keg Tracker app for "Hip Hops", a hip hop themed brewery.
 A user can create a keg, read all kegs created in a list, view keg details, "buy pints"/decrease the pint quantity of the keg, update keg details, and delete a keg.
 TODO

 <div align="center">